WarlockAlan/WarlockAlan.github.io/source/_posts/CTB.md

 ---
-title: Try your best to finish deadlines--My journey of CTB social sciences journey
+title: Try your best to finish deadlines--My journey of CTB
 date: 2021-3-10 23:59:59
 tags:
  - Teamwork